hdjebar/neo4j-yass-mcp/docs/SOFTWARE_ARCHITECTURE.md

 ---

-*This document describes the production architecture as of v1.0.
+*This document describes the production architecture as of v1.0 with Mermaid diagrams for better visualization.
 For future architecture evolution, see Section 11.*